Sept. 10, 1928 – Sept. 6, 2013

 Survivors include his wife of 60 years, the former Elizabeth “Betty” Carlin; two sons, retired Navy Capt.
 Kevin and Robert J. Jr.; and a sister, Patricia Aman.

-A Mass of Christian Burial was offered Tuesday in Queen of Heaven Church, West Seneca.
+A Mass of Christian Burial will be offered at 9 a.m.
+Tuesday in Queen of Heaven Church, 4220 Seneca St., West Seneca.